IshadP/Vault/content/1_Product Design/How AI Is Changing Search Behaviors.md

 **While AI can reduce the time, it doesn't eliminate the whole search.
 This is due to fact that people can't trust AI completely!**

 > [!Note] Chatgpt and Gemini have advantage; Familiarity
 > When ever people think of AI. they think of ChatGPT.
-Google itself has became a verb
+Google itself has became a verb.
+Once people are exposed to other platforms, they might switch to them!

+>